Steve Josue: Professional career

-The Green Bay Packers selected Josue in the 7th round of the 2003 NFL Draft 257th overall.
+The Green Bay Packers selected Josue in the 7th round of the 2003 NFL draft with the 257th overall pick.
 After playing on the practice squad throughout the 2003 season, Josue re-signed as a free agent with the Packers on January 14, 2004 and was assigned to the NFL Europe team Amsterdam Admirals.
 Josue played all 10 games of the 2004 season with the Admirals (including five starts).
 In those games, Josue made 15 tackles (including 12 solo and one sack), defended two passes, and made one interception.

 After stints on the practice squads of the Washington Redskins and San Francisco 49ers, Josue debuted in the 2004 NFL regular season on December 12, 2004 against the Detroit Lions and played in the final four games of the regular season and the Packers' Wild Card playoff loss to the Minnesota Vikings.
 Collectively, Josue made 9 tackles in those games.
 On April 26, 2005, the Packers waived Josue.

 The Ravens released Josue on August 29, 2005, only 19 days after signing Josue.

 On February 21, 2006, the Hamilton Tiger-Cats of the Canadian Football League signed Josue.
 The Tiger-Cats cut Josue after training camp on June 10 but re-signed him on June 22.
 Josue sealed the Tiger-Cats' 27-22 win on September 17 over the Edmonton Eskimos after forcing a last-minute fumble from Eskimos quarterback Ricky Ray.
 The Tiger-Cats released Josue on June 23, 2007.